NumaHOP/NumaHOP/CONTRIBUTING.md

 If you find coding guidelines violations in the source code you can submit an issue with the tag:
 `Coding Guidelines violation`.
 These issues are not urgent and will not be included in the milestones.
-However These are often good first issues to get familiar with the codebase.
+However these are often labeled as `Good first issue` and are great to get familiar with the codebase.

 ## File organization